SSGonda/AssemblyPythonCeption/README.md

 #### Part A1

 Running from the root,

 Simply run,

 `python ./parta1/A1.py ./path/toyour.asm <hex | bin>`

-(Replace python with whatever python version you have) And replace hex or bin with your preferred output format.
+(Replace python with whatever python version you have)

+And replace hex or bin with your preferred output format.

 This should output,

 `output.txt` at the root of your directory.

 #### Part A2

 Running from the root,

 Simply run,

 `python ./parta1/A2_emulator.py ./path/toyour.asm`

-(Replace python with whatever python versionyou have)
+(Replace python with whatever python version you have)

 #### Part A3

 Running from the root,

 Simply run,

 `python ./parta1/A2_emulator.py ./parta3/input.asm`

-(Replace python with whatever python versionyou have)
+(Replace python with whatever python version you have)

 ## Part B